 For Network Benefits you or your Physician must notify Care CoordinationSM at least five business days prior to Transgender Reassignment (and before the time a transgender pre-surgical evaluation is performed at a Network Facility).
-If you do not notify
+If you do not notify Care CoordinationSM, you will be responsible for paying all charges and Network Benefits will not be paid.

-Your Copayment
+Must You Notify Care CoordinationSM Your Copayment

 Amount

 % Copayments are

 based on a percent of

 Eligible Expenses